Last updated 2014 July 13

 Some utilities for manipulating DE data: On the JPL ftp site, DE is provided in 'chunks' of a few megabytes.
 It can be nice to be able to merge two or more together to make a single ephemeris file covering a longer time span.
 In the other direction, persons with the Willmann-Bell CD, containing DE ephemerides as single files of up to 200 MBytes, might like a means of making a "sub-ephemeris" covering only a few years.

-You can click here to download C source and Windows executables for both utilities (about 44 KBytes).
+The source code provided on this site includes C source for both utilities (about 44 KBytes).
 Run the programs without command-line arguments, and each will give a summary of how it is to be used.
 Both will work with either byte order (if fed Intel-order files, they will create Intel-order output; if fed UNIX-order files, they will create UNIX-order output.)
 The sub_eph.cpp function requires the basic astronomical function library provided elsewhere on this site (just so that it can do date conversions).
 The merge_de.cpp program is a "standalone" beast.

 Another utility of possible interest is Shinobu Takesako's code to convert DE files from Intel to UNIX byte order, or vice versa.